 Malawi has one of the largest reserves of unexploited coal.
 Where does the coal go and what is it used for the little that is being mined?
 The availbility of coal is a blessing that is not being used to bless Malawi.

 In the construction industry coal can be used to make tar mainly for road construction.
-In recent years Malawi has witnessed alot of road development, but in most cases almost 96% of the tar is being imported from Hwange, Zimbabwe which makes it expense to construct roads in Malawi.
+In recent years Malawi has witnessed alot of road development, but in most cases the tar is being imported from Hwange, Zimbabwe which makes it expense to construct roads in Malawi.
 You look at the cost of importing tar its also a drian of forex in the economy.

 Coal can also be a source of forex inflow for Malawi.
 Coal is on high demand in china, India, Brazil and other emerging markets.
 Its a Ready market for Malawian coal.